UK to keep EU safety mark in post-Brexit climbdown

 But the manufacturing group criticised ministers' handling of the issue, saying a history of "last-minute policy changes" had created unnecessary costs.

-Since 1993, the conformité européenne (CE) mark has been used to show items meet EU legal requirements and have been tested.
+Since 1993, the conformité européenne (CE) mark has been used to show a wide variety of products meet EU legal requirements and have been tested.

-It is used on a wide variety of goods, ranging from protective equipment to machinery, radio equipment, toys and electronic devices.

 For products sold in England, Wales and Scotland it was due to be replaced by a new UKCA symbol from December 2024.
 The CE mark was due to remain in Northern Ireland under the terms of its separate Brexit arrangements.